...

 The summer view from Hill Condo balcony at High 1 Resort.

-Just like in Vail, High 1 offers scenic mountain trekking, thrilling on-mountain activities, and family-friendly attractions like Water World, ensuring there’s plenty to enjoy during the warmer months.
+Just like Vail, High 1 offers scenic mountain trekking, thrilling on-mountain activities, and family-friendly spots like Water World, ensuring there’s plenty to enjoy in warmer months.

 High 1 Summer Trekking